preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/microsoft-365/teams-appgenerator-612/index.rst

 Update Existing App
 ***********************
-If you already have an Omnia App and would like to update it to the full 6.10 (or later) standard, use this tab.
+If you already have an Omnia App and would like to update it to the full Omnia standard, use this tab.
 What the possible update is about is stated in the description text: "Ensure Omnia SSO and Omnia teamwork tab for an existing app".

-To update an app, drag and drop or Browse to load it.
+To update an app, do the following:

+1. Drag and drop or Browse to load it.

 .. image:: teams-app-generator-update.png

-And then click GENERATE.
+2. Click GENERATE.

 .. image:: teams-app-generator-update-generate.png